hoeck/simple-runtypes/README.md

 // => {id: 1, name: 'matt'}

 userRuntype({id: 1, name: 'matt', isAdmin: true})
-// throws a st.RuntypeError 'invalid field 'isAdmin' in data
+// throws an st.RuntypeError: "invalid field 'isAdmin' in data"
 ```

 You can also [`use`](src/custom.ts#L51) a runtype without throwing errors: